Wairarapa: Roads

+Road connections to the Manawatū are provided by SH 2 (via State Highway 3 and by a local road called the Pahiatua Track, from Pahiatua over the Tararuas to Palmerston North.
+SH 2 also provides road connection with the Hawke's Bay.

+SH 2 is the region's main highway between Featherston and Pahiatua.
+State Highway 53 runs from SH 2 at Featherston to the town of Martinborough.

+Route 52 runs from SH 2 at Masterton, via the eastern uplands and Pongaroa to SH 2 at Waipukurau (Hawke's Bay).

+A network of local roads connect the Wairarapa's many rural localities.
+Some of these local roads are not sealed.

+Railway

-The region is no longer well served by different transport modes, unless traveling to Wellington.
-The State Highway 2, via Rimutaka Hill Road connects the region to Wellington in the south and the Manawatū in the north.
-The Wairarapa railway line connects the region via the Rimutaka Tunnel to Wellington.
+The Wairarapa railway line connects the region via the Remutaka Tunnel to Wellington.
 A commuter rail passenger service, the Wairarapa Connection from Masterton to Wellington is operated by Metlink Wellington for Metlink.
 Before 2016, it was operated by Tranz Metro.

+Commuting

-Many residents, especially in the southern towns such as Featherston and Greytown, commute to work in Wellington, either by train or over the Rimutaka Ranges by car or motorcycle.
+Many residents, especially in the southern towns such as Featherston and Greytown, commute to work in Wellington, either by train or over the Remutaka Range by car or motorcycle.